Skip to content

 A slight smile appears on the old man's lips and he answers me:

-“Number one in Old Town doesn’t exist,” the old man tells me, mumbling, and I am completely confused as he tells me.
-“But I can tell you that number one in Old Town is now a nursing home, and that’s where I come from.
-My nephew lives there, and since he is so kind to his people, he always helps us in any way he can.”
+"Number 1 Old Town doesn't exist," the old man mumbles, and when he tells me this, I feel terribly confused.
+"But I can tell you that Number 1 Old Town is now a nursing home; that's precisely where I come from.
+My nephew lives there, and since he's so kind to his family, he always helps us in any way he can."

-Without asking me if I want to hear his story, he begins to ramble on about what happened to him today, while the nomadic lark flutters its wings, lands on his head and begins to peck at his grizzled complexion.
+Without asking me if I want to hear his story, he begins to ramble on about what happened to him today, while the wandering lark flaps its wings, lands on his head, and begins to peck at his gray skin.

-“Excuse me, are you a nomadic lark?”
+"Excuse me, are you a wandering lark?"
 I ask, interrupting his monologue.

-—Yes, I domesticated her when she was still a little bird —he answers very slowly, not caring that I have cut off his long-winded speech—.
-I am a keen birdwatcher, my house is full of birds.
-If you want, you can come with me and I will show you all my little animals.
-Do you like birds too?
+"Yes, I tamed her when she was still a fledgling," he answers very slowly, not caring that I've interrupted his long-winded rant.
+"I'm a keen ornithologist; my house is full of birds.
+If you'd like, you can come with me and I'll show you all my little animals.
+Do you like birds too?"

-—Well, in a way, I've come to this island for the first time and I've already seen more than one nomadic lark —I answer—, but don't worry, I'm just in a hurry and I'm trying to find this address, although you did tell me that it no longer exists...
+"Well, in a way, I'm on this island for the first time, and I've already seen more than one wandering lark," I reply, "but don't worry, I'm in a hurry and I'm trying to find this address, even though you told me it no longer exists..."

-—If it helps, ask for my nephew, his name is Dallas.
-He's a blonde with blue eyes, he's always very busy calling people about business...
-He'll be able to give you the information you need about Old Town 1, he's been living there for a long time, even before the student residences were built.
-To get there, you'll have to follow this street forward, continue on the right and there's the town hall, you'll see a tailor-made suit shop and right in front of it you'll see the housing estate.
+—If it helps, ask for my nephew.
+His name is Dallas.
+He's blond with blue eyes and is always very busy calling around on business matters...
+He'll be able to give you all the information you need about Old Town 1.
+He's lived there for a long time, even before the student dorms were built.
+To get there, you'll have to follow this street straight ahead.
+Keep to the right, and there's the town hall.
+You'll see a tailor-made suit shop, and right in front of you, you'll see the housing development.

 —Thank you very much —I conclude.

-Without another word, the old man walks off in the opposite direction with very light steps.
-I follow what he told me and continue forward, turning right and after a few steps I come to a street next to the town hall.
-As the man told me, I can see the suit shop and the housing estate in the distance.
-However, as I continue on my way, I wonder if what I'm doing is of any use.
-Nomad Coast's Old Town 1 no longer exists, and perhaps what I want to find no longer exists either.
-Maybe it's time to give up, leave everything behind and go back to the end-of-summer party...
-However, now that I've come this far I can't give up, I have to try one last time.
+Without another word, the old man walks off, his steps briskly in the opposite direction.
+I follow what he's told me, and as I continue forward, I turn right and, after a few steps, I reach a street adjacent to the town hall.
+As the man told me, I can see the suit shop and the residential development in the distance.
+However, as I continue on my way, I wonder if what I'm doing is worth it.
+Nomad Coast's Old Town 1 no longer exists, and perhaps what I'm trying to find no longer exists either.
+Maybe it's time to give up, leave everything behind, and return to the end-of-summer party...
+However, now that I've come this far, I can't give up; I have to try one last time.

-When I arrive at the residences, I find a huge garden decorated in a very elaborate way.
-The smell of cigarette smoke and alcohol spreads through the garden, because there are a lot of young people drinking.
-Suddenly, the door at the threshold of one of the blocks opens and a young man dressed in a beach dress appears, with the phone glued to his ear, talking and not paying much attention to the revelry.
-He has golden hair and very expressive blue eyes.
-He fits perfectly with the man that the old man has described to me, perhaps it is his nephew Dallas.
-I go to ask him about Old Town 1, he is possibly the only person on the island who can give me some information about this blessed address.
-However, before I can approach him, he gets into his car and quickly drives away.
+Upon arriving at the residences, I find myself in front of a vast, beautifully decorated garden.
+The stench of e-cigarette smoke and alcohol wafts through the garden, as a lot of young people are partying.
+Suddenly, the door to one of the buildings opens, and a young man in beach attire appears, his phone pressed to his ear, talking and paying little attention to the revelry.
+He has golden hair and expressive blue eyes.
+He fits perfectly with the man the elderly gentleman described to me; perhaps it's his nephew, Dallas.
+I'm going to ask him about Old Town 1; he's possibly the only person on the island who can give me any information about this damn address.
+However, before I can get close to him, he gets into his car and quickly drives off.

-—Excuse me, do you know the boy who just came out of the door?
+—Excuse me, do you know the boy who just came out of the doorway?

-—I don't, but my friend surely knows who he is —he answers—, he lives here.
-Saul, come!
+"Not me, but my friend probably knows who he is," he replies.
+"He lives here.
+Saul, come here!"

-Saul, a ruddy-cheeked young man with very prominent light eyes, approaches us and asks us with a slightly French accent and stammering:
+Saúl, a young man with blond hair and very bulging light eyes, approaches us and asks us with a slightly French accent and stammering:

 -What do you want?

-"Ask about the boy who just came out of the door," he says, stammering, as he is under the influence of alcohol.
+"Ask for the boy who just came out of the doorway," he says, mumbling, since he's under the influence of alcohol.

-Indeed, it was Dallas, the nephew of the strange man I had passed a few moments ago.
+Sure enough, it was Dallas, the nephew of the strange man I had passed a few moments before.

 I can't believe it, Dallas is going to the same place I was just a few hours ago.
 I could have stayed there and everything would have been easier.
-I couldn't find Dallas in Old Town, but at least I got to visit a new neighborhood.
+I couldn't find Dallas in Old Town, but at least I visited a new neighborhood.

 —Maybe another time, thanks.

-I quickly leave the garden of the residence and look for a way back to the Tropical Lagoon.
-I have called Monica, but she doesn't pick up.
-She's probably already arrived at the party, so I'll have to walk back.
-I head quickly to the Nomad Coast beach following the directions on my mobile's GPS.
-Although it's a long walk, I finally reach the coast and after walking a short distance along the promenade, I arrive at the beach bar.
-At that moment, the sun is beginning to set, turning the sky orange.
-There are a lot of people at the Tropical Lagoon.
-The music is lively, mixing with laughter and the clinking of glasses.
-On the beach, people dance barefoot on the sand, celebrating the end of summer with joy.
-On the terrace, they enjoy the last hours sitting down having a drink while chatting or watching the sunset.
+I quickly leave the residence's garden and look for a way back to Tropical Lagoon.
+I've called Monica, but she doesn't pick up.
+She's probably already at the party, so I'll have to walk back.
+I head for Nomad Coast beach, following the GPS on my phone.
+Although it's a long walk, I finally reach the coast and, after a short walk along the promenade, I arrive at the beach bar.
+Just then, the sun is beginning to set, turning the sky orange.
+Tropical Lagoon is packed with people.
+The music is lively, mingling with laughter and the clinking of glasses.
+On the beach, people are dancing barefoot on the sand, joyfully celebrating the end of summer.
+On the terrace, they're enjoying the last few hours, sitting with a drink while chatting or watching the sunset.
 I look around for Dallas, but I can't find him.
-I can't see Monica and her group either, the crowd doesn't let me see anything.
+I can't see Monica and her group either; the crowd doesn't let me see anything.

-As I look at the bar at Tropical Lagoon, I suddenly see Dallas himself sitting on a stool sipping a cocktail after having lost sight of him in Old Town.
-As I approach the bar, I think about the first thing I'm going to ask him, everything I have to say to him, and all my questions about Old Town 1.
+As I look at the bar at Tropical Lagoon, I suddenly see Dallas himself sitting on a stool, sipping a cocktail, after having lost sight of him in Old Town.
+As I approach the bar, I think about the first thing I'm going to ask him, everything I have to say, and all my questions about Old Town 1.

-Dallas is sitting with his back turned, as I approach him with soft steps and he immediately notices my presence, turns around and looks at me strangely.
+Dallas is sitting with his back turned, so I approach him with small steps and he immediately notices my presence, turns around and looks at me strangely.

-—Excuse me, are you Dallas? —I ask him with some seriousness.
+"Excuse me, are you Dallas?"
+I ask with some seriousness.

-“You can call me Nomad,” I answer immediately.
-“I wanted to ask you about Old Town 1.”
+"You can call me Nomad," I reply immediately.
+"I wanted to ask you about Old Town 1."

 —Old Town 1, a long story... —Dallas sighs.